 While I haven’t traveled every highway in California, I have put a lot of miles on my tiny Toyota Matrix in an effort to find all of the best hidden spots around this fantastic state of ours.
-In doing so I have stumbled on some truly fantastic roadside attractions and I wanted to share my 15 favorites with you here.
-The criteria for this was that they have to be within 5-10 minutes drive of a main road and that they must offer something truly unique for the weary traveler to admire.
-So without further ado here is my list (click the image to read about the spot), be sure to leave your favorites in the comments and for a more comprehensive list of crazy stuff, check out this post.
+In doing so, I have stumbled on some genuinely fantastic roadside attractions, and I wanted to share 15 of my favorites with you here.
+The criteria for this was that they have to be within 5-10 minutes’ drive of the main road and that they must offer something truly unique for the weary traveler to admire.
+So without further ado, here is my list (click the image to read about the spot).
+Be sure to leave your favorites in the comments, and for a more comprehensive list of crazy stuff, check out this post.

 Bottle Tree Ranch

 The bottle tree ranch is the creation of one man, and it is about as photogenic as a roadside attraction could be.
 It features “trees” of metal with bottles as the leaves, a super cool spot that I highly recommend.

 Unofficial Center of the World